P&G faces challenge to CEO Moeller as chairman from environmentalists, investors

 By Jessica DiNapoli

-NEW YORK, Oct 10 (Reuters) - Tide detergent maker Procter & Gamble Co PG.N faces a challenge to its CEO Jon Moeller as its chairman of the board from environmental groups at its annual shareholder meeting on Tuesday, with some investors planning to vote against him in that role.
+NEW YORK, Oct 10 (Reuters) - Tide detergent maker Procter & Gamble Co PG.N faces a challenge to its Chief Executive Jon Moeller as its chairman of the board from environmental groups at its annual shareholder meeting on Tuesday, with some investors planning to vote against him in that role.

 Environmental non-profits including Friends of the Earth and Natural Resources Defense Council (NRDC) urged shareholders to vote against Moeller as chairman and oppose two other board directors because they say P&G has taken "insufficient action" to deal with the risks related to deforestation in its supply chain.